 The Social Venture Fund for Jewish-Arab Equality and Shared Society mourns the loss of our longtime member, Phyllis Bernstein, who co-chaired our Economic Development Committee.
-We encourage you to learn more about Phyllis in this article in The New Jersey Jewish News, in the eulogy by her husband, Robert Kuchner, and in this remembrance below by SVF Israel Director Batya Kallus:
+We encourage you to learn more about Phyllis in this article in The New Jersey Jewish News, in the eulogy by her husband, Robert Kuchner, in a remembrance by her friend Carol Simon, and in this remembrance below by SVF Israel Director Batya Kallus:

 Phyllis Bernstein Was a Friend and Colleague

 Phyllis Bernstein left the world on July 28, 2022, after a long struggle with cancer.
 Phyllis was an incredible force for good in the world, and there is so much to say about her commitment to making the world a better place.

 Every year Phyllis spent six weeks living in the Negev teaching English and art in Rahat and other Bedouin communities.
 During her last trip in March 2020, when she was teaching at the Ahed School, Phyllis did not rent an apartment.
 Instead, every night, she went home with a different student.
 Since Ahed is a regional school, a student’s home could be in any one of several Bedouin towns or unrecognized villages.
 No matter that she did not have a car and was dependent on the same transportation (or lack thereof) as her students.
 No matter that Phyllis did not speak Arabic or Hebrew.
 She was intrepid and would go wherever and however she needed to get to her destination.

 During that trip in 2020, Phyllis, Alan Divack, and I visited the Rachme Elementary school in Rahat.
 Phyllis showed us the tiny room (really a closet) where she had taught English.
 Her former students raced over and embraced her with fierce love.
 Phyllis, as she always did, greeted each one with “Hello, darling, how are you?”